top of page

 Ana Maria also led the Baby Proms Space Symphony at The Sydney Opera House and Melbourne Recital Hall.

-Australian television credits include All Saints, Home & Away, White Collar Blue, House Husbands, Doctor Doctor, Secret City 2, Frayed season 1 & 2, Bump, Mikki vs the World, Appetite, and the soon to be released The Last Days of the Space Age for Disney plus.
+Australian television credits include All Saints, Home & Away, White Collar Blue, House Husbands, Doctor Doctor, Secret City 2, Frayed season 1 & 2, Bump, Mikki vs the World, Appetite, Apples Never Fall, and the recently released Last Days of the Space Age for Disney plus.

 In the UK she appeared in According To Bex and Life Begins.